ITheCon/Robotics-Master-Project---Initial-Website-based-ROS-robot-control/README.txt

 The entire Project with all downloaded functionality to do with the tiago is required.
 Downloading tiago files and Gazebo funtionality can be found on ROS.org

-The Masters_project folder should be placed inside the catkin workspace src folder of the tiago files once everythiong is installed.
+The Masters_project folder should be placed inside the catkin workspace src folder of the tiago files once everything is installed.

 Refer to masters paper for additional instructions involving the software and setup.